 The GECC is made of statewide articulated courses that will be accepted for transfer by all participating colleges and universities in Illinois.
-A list of participating institutions can be found here (insert link).

 Students who complete Sandburg's General Education requirements (37 credit hours across 5 academic disciplines, and a Human Relations course), will have a statement placed on their transcript indicating completion of the GECC.
 This is part of a transferrable degree and is not considered a certificate nor an industry-recognized credential.